Peixinho/LazyMePHP/README.md

 # run initial config
 php -S localhost:8001
 # but I advise you to use a real webserver like apache or whatever...
+# Since I moved to rewrite using better urls, this option does not work anymore, or at least in an easy way, so apache or nginx is advised
 ```

 Navigate into http://localhost:8001/public/ and fill out your form about the application you're building and database credentials you will connect, like in this example: